paulohenry/robot-back/README.md

 it will install necessary packages

-## `run migrates `
+## `npx knex migrate:latest `

-on this prohect I use KNEX ORM, so it should run command
+on this project I use KNEX ORM, so it should run command

 npx knex migrate:latest